kenshiro-o/Nihongo-Learn/README.md

 Nihongo-Learn
 =============

-A collection of files that I frequently update as part of my quest to learn japanese
+A collection of files that I frequently update as part of my quest to learn Japanese